 Founded in 1860 by Franciscan friars, Quincy University is a Catholic, coed, residential university offering undergraduate, graduate and adult education programs that integrate liberal arts, active learning, practical experience and Franciscan values.
-Nearly 1,300 students attend QU from 34 states and 6 foreign countries.
+1,100 students attend QU from 33 states and 9 foreign countries.

 A caring and engaged learning community, QU embraces its Franciscan heritage while promoting the values of inclusion and respect for all creation.
 Students of all faiths and beliefs are welcomed and encouraged to grow personally and to serve others.
 Each year 100% of students participate in community service through campus ministry and mission trips.